UoA-eResearch/roonka_volume_models/blender_2.8/blender28_README.md

 ### Prerequisites
   * To work with shapefiles you will need to install the pyshp python library.
-  * /path/to/blender/python -m ensure pip && /path/to/blender/python -m pip install pyshp
+  * /path/to/blender/python -m ensure pip && /path/to/blender/python -m pip install pyshp.
 * Once the modules are installed the script can be run.

 ### Usage